dotnet/aspire/src/Components/Aspire.Microsoft.Azure.Cosmos/README.md

 ## Configuration

 The Aspire Azure Cosmos DB library provides multiple options to configure the Azure Cosmos DB connection based on the requirements and conventions of your project.
-Note that either a `ServiceUri` or a `ConnectionString` is a required to be supplied.
+Note that either an `AccountEndpoint` or a `ConnectionString` is a required to be supplied.

 ### Use a connection string